FeDa4Fair: Client-Level Federated Datasets for Fairness Evaluation: Hyperparameter Tuning

 \section{Hyperparameter Tuning}

 To perform hyperparameter tuning when training the FedAvg baseline, we performed a Bayesian optimization to maximize the model validation accuracy.
-The parameters that we optimised are: Learning Rate, Batch Size, Optimiser, and number of local epochs.
-When training the FL model with PUFFLE, we followed the suggestions reported in the paper~\cite{puffle}.
-Therefore, we performed a Bayesian optimisation to minimise the model validation accuracy while keeping the model unfairness under $T=0.05$.
-In this case, we optimised Learning Rate, Batch Size, optimiser, number of local epochs, and the value of the $\lambda$ used for the unfairness mitigation.
+The parameters that we optimized are: learning rate, batch size, optimizer, and number of local epochs.
+When training the FL model with PUFFLE\footnote{PUFFLE GitHub repository: \url{https://github.com/lucacorbucci/PUFFLE}}, we followed the suggestions reported by~\citet{puffle}.
+Therefore, we performed a Bayesian optimization to minimize the model validation accuracy while keeping the model unfairness under $T=0.05$.
+In this case, we optimized learning rate, batch size, optimizer, number of local epochs, and the value of the $\lambda$ used for the unfairness mitigation.
+We trained the FL models for \income and \dutch for 10 FL rounds, while we increased this value to 40 in the case of \celeba.
+This was needed because learning an image FL model is harder than learning an FL model on tabular data.